arnasbrad/traveltime-internship-task/README.md

 ### Libraries installation
 To install the packages it is recomended to use the NuGet package manager

+How to do it using the `.NET CLI`:
 ```bash
 dotnet add package NetTopologySuite --version 2.5.0
 dotnet add package Newtonsoft.Json --version 13.0.3